nareshgur/ecommerce-site/README.md

 # ecommerce-site
-developed a ecommerce website using html css and responsive
+developed a ecommerce website using html and css